serengil/deepface/README.md

 DeepFace can also be used to compare a child's face to their parents' or relatives' faces to determine which one the child resembles more.

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/parental-look-alike-scaled.jpg" width="90%"></p>
+## Limitations and Ethical Considerations

+Face recognition and facial attribute analysis technologies raise significant ethical concerns that users and developers should be aware of:

+- **Demographic Bias**: The underlying models wrapped by DeepFace (e.g., VGG-Face, FaceNet, ArcFace) were trained on datasets that may not be demographically representative.
+This can result in **differential accuracy across racial, gender, and age groups**, leading to higher false positive or false negative rates for underrepresented populations.
+Community issues have highlighted biases towards specific racial groups (see related issues in this repository).

+- **Race and Ethnicity Prediction**: The race/ethnicity prediction feature classifies individuals into broad categories (asian, white, middle eastern, indian, latino, black) which are social constructs.
+These categories do not capture the full spectrum of human diversity and can reinforce harmful stereotypes.
+This feature should be used with extreme caution and never for discriminatory purposes.

+- **Surveillance and Privacy**: Face recognition technology can be used for mass surveillance without consent.
+Users must ensure compliance with privacy laws (e.g., GDPR, BIPA) and obtain proper consent when collecting and processing biometric data.

+- **Misidentification Risks**: Even state-of-the-art models can produce incorrect results.
+In high-stakes scenarios (e.g., law enforcement, security), misidentification can have serious consequences.
+Always incorporate human oversight and do not rely solely on automated face recognition results.

+- **Consent and Data Rights**: Training data for face recognition models may include images collected without explicit consent.
+Users should consider the provenance of training data and respect individuals' rights to privacy and data protection.

+- **Responsible Use**: DeepFace should not be used for any purpose that discriminates against individuals or groups based on race, gender, age, or other protected characteristics.
+Developers integrating this library should implement appropriate safeguards and conduct fairness assessments.

+We encourage the community to contribute to reducing bias and improving the ethical documentation of this project.
+If you identify bias-related issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## Support